Lifelong Love of Learning?

 From our classes, I witnessed her confidence grow and blossom.
 She ended up gaining top grades at both GCSE and A-Level, and she is now studying Architecture at University College London.
 In my time at Redbridge Tuition, I have seen so many similar cases.

 Mentoring students and developing their confidence is much easier to achieve in smaller group classes than in a packed school classroom.
 Teaching students how to believe in themselves, utilise resources effectively, and understand how they learn are the duties of a tutor.
+To develop lifelong learning skills, students need to have confidence in their learning abilities.

 5. Students do not understand how a topic or subject relates to them

 How many mathematics teachers approach teaching quadratics equations in this way?
 Are they able to build a dialogue between students?
 In my experience, rarely.
 This is one of the reasons why Eddie Woo is such a brilliant mathematics teacher and why Walter Lewin mesmerised his audiences in Physics lectures at MIT.
+Disengaged students cannot develop a love of learning which will lead into lifelong learning.
+Students need to be engaged, captivated and reminded how the subject relates to them.

 Mindset and Motivation